Saswad: History

-In the 20th century, socialist leader Marathi writer and filmmaker Aacharya Atre was born there.
+In the 20th century, socialist leader Marathi writer and filmmaker Aacharya Atre born in Kodit Khurd near Saswad.
 He was one of the leaders of the Samyukta Maharashtra Movement.
 His series of books on the movement. viz.
 Karheche Pani कऱ्हेचे पाणी created an undisputed place in the history of Marathi language.

-Maharashtra Bhushan,Padmavibhushan Shivshahir Babasaheb Purandare was also from Saswad.
+Maharashtra Bhushan, Padmavibhushan Shivshahir Babasaheb Purandare was also from Saswad.